redmedical/hvstr/readme.md

 }
 ```

-5. Now you can add your HVSTR script, to generate your page objects:
+5. Now you can add your hvstr script, to generate your page objects:

     Use the [Example](./samples/quickstart/main.hvstr.ts) and begin to generate your page objects.